caitlin-rich/astratempest/README.md

 ## Notes

-*I take full credit/blame for the terrible graphic design.
-It's not a graphic design bootcamp! :)  That may also be a future feature/update!
 *AstraTempest very loosely translates to Space Weather, if you're willing to trust some Google Translate.
-*All API information and sounds are sourced from NASA.
+*All API information and sounds are sourced from NASA, excluding moon data which is from Visual Crossing